-C12H19 Computer Applications - This course is designed to develop computer technology skills.
+C12H26 Introduction to Business & Marketing - This course is designed to develop computer technology skills.
 Students will use a variety of computer software and hardware tools and features of an electronic information network.
 Students will explore the social, business, and ethical issues of using computer technology.
 The students will develop skills that will assist them with efficient production of word processing documents, spreadsheets, databases, and presentations.
-Grade Level: 9-10 Prerequisite: None Teacher Recommendation Needed: No Minimum Credit: 0.5 Maximum Credit: 1.0 NCAA Approved: No
+Grade Level: 9-10 Prerequisite: None Teacher Recommendation Needed: No Minimum Credit: 0.5 Maximum Credit: 1.0 NCAA Approved: No in the United States, careers in education, and the influence of human development on learning.
+Artifacts will be created for inclusion in a portfolio, which will continue throughout the full sequence of courses.
+Grade Level:9-10 Prerequisite: None Teacher Recommendation Needed: No Minimum Credit: 1.0 Maximum Credit: 1.0 NCAA Approved: No